 The current problem is that we don't know which Gleap user is accessing the help center and therefore the widget does not reflect their existing sessions and audience rules are not working if you set them up in the help center.

-In the help center settings you can set up a “Login redirect URL” in the “Gleap identify” sections.
+In the help center settings, set up a "Login redirect URL" in the "Gleap identify" section.

-What Gleap will do now is every time a user accesses your help center and the are not already identified the user will get redirected to your provided URL.
+When a user accesses your help center and is not already identified, Gleap will redirect them to your provided URL.

 // Check if user is already identified in Gleap